 Even an impregnating sealed surface will mark.
 To obtain a maintance free surface you will need to use an epoxy or polyurethane surface topical coating or use a vitreous tile.
 However, surface topical coatings do have a number of draw backs including; they do not breathe and so trap unsightly water vapor under the surface, they have to be removed when recoating, eventually peel, are often very expensive to install and they significantly change the look of the surface.

-Eff-Erayza™ is as effective as traditional strong acids in removing efflorescence, grout haze and rust marks, but is non-fuming and far safer if accidently spilt on skin.
+Eff-Erayza™ is as effective as traditional strong acids in removing efflorescence, grout haze and rust marks, but is non-fuming.

 Cleaners that have the strongest smell include sodium hypochlorite bleach based cleaners.
 Sodium hypochlorite, a liquid bleach with several uses such as chlorinating pools and purifying drinking water (depending on the dilution), is a corrosive chemical that can cause skin and eye irritation and burns upon contact.
 It can also produce corrosive gases if mixed with other household products such as toilet cleaners.
 According to a study published in the American Journal of Respiratory and Critical Care Medicine, frequent use of common household cleaning sprays (at least once a week) may be an important risk factor for adult asthma.
 In addition, research published in the British Medical Journal's Occupational and Environmental Medicine found the process of cleaning with bleach could generate volatile or airborne compounds that could damage the lining of lung cells, sparking inflammation and making it easier for infections to take hold.
 They also suggested bleach could suppress the immune system.
 Fortunately, Dry-Treat offers three effective cleaners that do not contain any traces of chlorinated bleach.